 One of the benefits of Mathews is that there is very little traffic.
 The average commute to work is 18.87 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-Being a small town, Mathews does not have a public transit system used by locals to get to and from work.
+Mathews is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, the citizens of Mathews rank slightly lower than the national average.
 14.86% of adults 25 and older in Mathews have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.